 From 1898-1929, Reverend Peter James Bryant, a dynamic young preacher, accepted the call as the third Pastor.
 Under his administration, more than three thousand souls came into the fold.
-After perishing in “The Great Atlanta Fire of 1917″, the church sought another place of worship.
-They decided to settle at the corner of Yonge (now known as William Holmes Borders, Sr., Drive) and Wheat Street (now known as Auburn Avenue), the present location.
+After perishing in “The Great Atlanta Fire of 1917”, the church sought another place of worship.
+They decided to settle at the corner of Yonge Street, (presently known as William Holmes Borders, Sr., Drive) and Wheat Street (presently known as Auburn Avenue), of which is the present location.
 Reverend Bryant conceptualized and designed the present edifice.
 He also finished the First Unit and outside walls of the new church.
 Unfortunately, he became ill and passed from labor to reward.
-When his work on earth ended, Reverend Louis Foster, whom Reverend Bryant had ordained, carried on the services.
-For one year, the church was without a pastor, during which time was the Great Depression.
+When his work on earth ended, Reverend Louis Foster, whom Reverend Bryant had ordained, became our fourth Interim Pastor and led our worship services.
+For one year the church was without a pastor and during which time was the Great Depression.
 The church was heavily indebted, but it knew where to look and that was to God.

 Therefore, in 1930 God commanded a man to go to Wheat Street to see what he could do to help. that man was Reverend J. Raymond Henderson, our fourth pastor who served for seven (7) years.
 He saved many souls, raised eighteen thousand and five hundred dollars ($18,500.00), and cleared the church of debt.
 Reverend Henderson saw another vision and another vineyard with another flock of God and in 1937 tendered his resignation.
 Again, Wheat Street was left without a shepherd and began to search for another pastor.